-Rule 1.7(b) states in pertinent part that: "A lawyer shall not, without informed written consent from each affected client and compliance with paragraph (d), represent a client if there is a significant risk the lawyer's representation of the client will be materially limited . . . by the lawyer's own interests."
+Rule 1.7(b) states in pertinent part that: "A lawyer shall not, without informed written consent from each affected client and compliance with paragraph (d), represent a client if there is a significant risk the lawyer's representation of the client will be materially limited...by the lawyer's own interests."
 As was the case with the predecessor to rule 1.7(b), former rule 3-310(B)(4), "[t]he primary purpose of this prophylactic rule is to prevent situations in which an attorney might compromise his or her representation of the client to advance the attorney's own financial or personal interests."
 Santa Clara County Counsel Attys.
 Assn. v.
 Woodside, supra, 7 Cal.4th at p.
-546 (construing former rule 3-310(B)(4)).^{3/}
+546 (construing fomer rule 3-310(B)(4)).

 Rule 1.7 differs from its predecessor rule, however, in that it adopts the basic framework, and important elements of the language, of ABA Model Rule 1.7(a)(2), in three respects that are relevant here.
-First, the actual and potential conflicts are those that give rise to a "significant

-See Colorado Formal Ethics Opn.
-No. 113 (November 19, 2005) ("[t]he lawyer need not advise the client about whether a claim for malpractice exists, and indeed the lawyer's conflicting interest in avoiding liability makes it improper for the lawyer to do so."); North Carolina 2015 Formal Ethics Opn.
+First, the actual and potential conflicts are those that give rise to a "significant risk the lawyer's representation of the the client will be materially limited" by the conflicting interest.
+Second, instead of requiring written disclosure to the client, rule 1.7 requires informed written consent.
+Third, even with the client's informed written consent, rule 1.7(d) states that the improper for the lawyer to do so."); North Carolina 2015 Formal Ethics Opn.
 No. 4, p.
 3 (when an attorney has committed an error in a client representation, the attorney must disclose the facts but "[t]he lawyer should not disclose to the client whether a claim for malpractice exists or provide legal advice about malpractice.").